Configuration lifecycle management: Mass Customization

 When moving towards mass customization, almost every business process from development, manufacturing through to the delivery of configurable products needs to be adapted to ensure both accuracy and efficiency.
 The creation of configuration capabilities in today's market means that configuration data is increasingly likely to be distributed across multiple applications throughout an enterprise system.
 CLM software supplies the needed functionality for a lifecycle approach to product configuration.

-Further development - The CLM Summit
+Further development

 The Configuration Lifecycle Management (CLM) Summit, organized by Configit, is a forum established to further develop CLM as a discipline.
 The first Inaugural CLM Summit was held in September 2015 at Lake Lanier, Georgia with participants from various industrial and educational organizations.
 The direct outcome of this summit was the CLM declaration, co-authored and signed by participants of the summit.

-The date for the 2024 CLM Summit is May 15-16.